 - a.
 Time spent doing, attending or participating in recreational activities unless tied to specific planned social skill training or other therapeutic interventions related to a PCP goal; - b.
-Services provided to teach academic subjects or as a substitute for educational personnel, including a: teacher, teacher's aide or an academic tutor; - Habilitative services for the adult to acquire, retain and improve the self-help, socialization and adaptive skills necessary to reside successfully in community settings; - d.
+Services provided to teach academic subjects or as a substitute for educational personnel, including a: teacher, teacher's aide or an academic tutor: - Habilitative services for the adult to acquire, retain and improve the self-help, socialization and adaptive skills necessary to reside successfully in community settings; - d.
 Childcare services or services provided as a substitute for the parent or other individuals responsible for providing care and supervision. - e.
 Respite care; - f.
 Transportation for the individual or family.
 Services provided in a moving car are considered transportation; - g.
-Services provided to beneficiaries under age 18; - h.
-Covered services that have not been rendered; - i.
-Services not identified on a beneficiary's - j.
-Services provided to children, spouse, parents or siblings of the eligible beneficiary under treatment or others in the eligible beneficiary's life to address problems not directly related to the eligible beneficiary's issues and not listed on the eligible beneficiary's treatment plan; - k.
-Any art, movement, dance or drama therapies; - 1.
-Any service not covered in Section 3.0 of this policy;
+Services provided to beneficiaries under age 18;

-- m.
-Clinical and administrative supervision of staff; or - n.
-Individuals with a primary diagnosis of a substance use disorder, intellectual or developmental disabilities, autism spectrum disorder, personality disorders, or traumatic brain injury.
+- h.
+Covered services that have not been rendered: - i.
+Services provided before the MCO (including the Prepaid Inpatient Health Plan) has approved authorization; - j.
+Services not identified on the adult's authorized treatment plan; - k.
+Services provided without prior authorization by the MCO; - Services provided to children, spouse, parents or siblings of the eligible beneficiary under treatment or others in the eligible beneficiary's life to address problems not directly related to the eligible beneficiary's issues and not listed on the eligible beneficiary's treatment plan; - m.
+Any art, movement, dance or drama therapies; - n.
+Any service not covered in Section 3.0 of this policy; - o.
+Clinical and administrative supervision of staff; or - p.
+Individuals with a primary diagnosis of a substance use disorder, or intellectual or developmental disabilities, autism spectrum disorder, personality disorders, or traumatic brain injury.

-Non-Concurrent Services
+4.2.1.1 Non-Concurrent Services